eRaz00r/resume/README.md

 ## PROFESSIONAL SUMMARY

-Software Engineer with over 20 years of experience in fintech platforms, enterprise integrations, and real-time systems.
-Comfortable working across the full stack, from building APIs and payment processing systems to collaborating with cross-functional teams.
-Experienced with payment systems, third-party integrations, and scalable architectures.
+Software Engineer with 20+ years of experience in software engineering, API integration, and building scalable solutions.
+Experienced with no-code platforms (Zapier, Make, Retool) and GenAI tools (gpt-5, claude-sonnet-4.5), with proven ability to rapidly upskill on new technologies as demonstrated throughout my career.
+Strong background in event-driven architectures and workflow automation from fintech experience at Tide, where I became the go-to expert for integrating third-party APIs and building automated workflows within the Financial Crime domain.

 ---

 ## TECHNICAL SKILLS

-**Languages:** Java, JavaScript/Node.js, C#, Python, SQL

-**Frameworks & Libraries:** Spring Boot, Hibernate, Express.js, ASP.NET, J2EE

-**Databases:** MySQL, MongoDB, PostgreSQL, Redis, Memcached

-**Tools & Platforms:** Git, Github, Gradle, Maven, Docker, JIRA, Retool, Zapier, Make, Bamboo, Jenkins, Cursor

-**Cloud & DevOps:** AWS, CI/CD Pipelines, API Integration, Microservices

-**AI/ML:** Large Language Models (LLMs), AI Agents, Prompt Engineering, AI Red Teaming

-**Methodologies:** Agile/Scrum, TDD, Code Reviews, OKRs
+Experienced Java and JavaScript/Node.js developer, now aspiring to work as a polyglot using AI-assisted development tools (GPT-5, Claude Sonnet 4.5, GitHub Copilot, Cursor) to quickly adapt to new languages and frameworks.
+Skilled in REST API design, third-party integrations, webhooks, and microservices.
+Comfortable with automation platforms like Zapier, Make, and Retool.
+Backend experience includes Spring Boot, Hibernate, Express.js, and databases (MySQL, PostgreSQL, Redis).
+Familiar with AWS, CI/CD pipelines, Docker, and Agile/Scrum practices.
+Recently interested in prompt engineering and AI red teaming.

 ---